pushplay/cassava/README.md

     });
 ```

-CSV serialization is handled by [json2csv](https://www.npmjs.com/package/json2csv) and XML serialization by [jsontoxml](https://www.npmjs.com/package/jsontoxml).
-These libraries are not included with Cassava and you're free to choose your own serialization library.
+In this example CSV serialization is handled by [json2csv](https://www.npmjs.com/package/json2csv) and XML serialization by [jsontoxml](https://www.npmjs.com/package/jsontoxml).
+These libraries are not included with Cassava and you're free to choose your own serialization libraries.

 ## RouterEvent Validation